xakur/soppusite/officialdocs/privacy-policy.md

 **Contact Us**

-If you have any questions or concerns regarding this Privacy Policy, you may contact us at sliceofpower (at) proton (dot) me.
+If you have any questions or concerns regarding this Privacy Policy, you may contact us at our email address listed on the ["Contact" page here](https://sliceofpower.com/contact/).